montaguegabe/boilersync-cli/README.md

 # Initialize a new project from a template
 boilersync init my-template-name

-# Show differences between your project and the original template
+# Show pusherences between your project and the original template
-boilersync diff
+boilersync push
 ```

 When you run the init command, you'll be prompted for project details: